skatejs/skatejs/README.md

 # Skate

-Skate is a web component library based on the custom element spec.
-It's focused on being a tiny, performant, syntactic-sugar for binding behaviour to elements, attributes and classes using a consistent, simple and declarative API.
+Skate provides an API to bind behaviours to DOM elements.
+It's based on the W3C specification for <a href="http://w3c.github.io/webcomponents/spec/custom/">Custom Elements</a>.

 HTML